For Authors|For Editors|For Reviewers

 Guest Editors should not hold conflicts of interest with authors whose work they are assessing (e.g., from the same institution or collaborate closely).
 In this case, the Editor-in-Chief or a suitable Editorial Board member will make final acceptance decisions for submitted papers.

 This section is required for all papers.
-If there are no interests to declare, please use the following wording: "Given his/her role as [Guest] Editor [in Chief], <NAME of Editor> had no involvement in the peer-review of this article and has no access to information regarding its peer-review."
+If there are no interests to declare, please use the following wording: "<NAME of Editor> is serving as one of the Editorial Board members/Guest editors of this journal.
+We declare that <NAME of Editor> had no involvement in the peer review of this article and has no access to information regarding its peer review."

 7. Availability of Data and Materials